MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 At the time of writing, Cognitive business and AI developments are in the Enthusiasts and Visionaries stage.
 As noted, AI-related technology is changing quickly and use of this competency should reflect that.

-Chat GPT has this to say about Cognitive Business:
+ChatGPT has this to say about Cognitive Business:

 > “Cognitive business is a term used to describe the integration of cognitive computing technologies, such as artificial intelligence (AI), machine learning, natural language processing, and robotics, into various business processes and decision-making frameworks.
 It involves leveraging the power of these technologies to enhance business operations, automate tasks, and gain insights from data to drive innovation, improve customer experiences, and increase efficiency.